Diffuse-fi/sgx-verifier-deployer/README.md

 This repository contains scripts for Automata's SGX verification contracts deployment.
 These scripts ensure smooth deployment on multiple chains and are essential for continuous updates of our infrastructure.

 ## Overview
 All scripts parse addresses as environment variables.
-Addresses are stored in addresses/chain_name/env_var_name.txt.
-So, if there are no contracts at all, like in a fresh local node, then deploy/script.py will deploy all contracts and will write addresses to appropriate .txt files.
+Addresses are stored in addresses/chain_name/env_var_name.
+So, if there are no contracts at all, like in a fresh local node, then deploy/script.py will deploy all contracts and will write addresses to appropriate files.
 If there are some contracts, for example, the chain already has DAIMO_P256 and RISCZERO_VERIFIER deployed, but no automata contracts, then write addresses to the corresponding files which will be used in further steps.
 Here is a brief overview of the contracts:

 - **RIP7212_P256_PRECOMPILE** – Naive quote verification using secp256r1 signature verification. `P256Configuration.sol` checks if the precompile exists and uses it as a verifier.
 Some chains may have it but not at the 0x100 address.
 You have the opportunity to define a custom precompile address.